Hedius/clickhouse-backup/README.md

 You can download them from the release page and from the project's [GitLab CI](https://gitlab.com/Hedius/clickhouse-backup/-/packages).

-The package is built for Debian 12 (bookworm).
+The package is built for Debian 12 (bookworm) and above.
 It should work on other Debian-based distributions as well.
 A recent clickhouse-server is required on the same machine.
 Using the official ClickHouse repository is recommended.

 The configuration is stored in `/etc/clickhouse-backup`.